TP-TEAM05/ros2_ws/README.md

 - Go to the workspace folder `cd ~/ros2_ws`

 - Pre-build the ROS2 workspace.
 This will create workspace files.
-Now run `~/ros2_ws/install/setup.bash`.
+Now run `source ~/ros2_ws/install/setup.bash`.

+- Build the ROS2. `colcon build`